alaur-c-ent/seafloor-pressure-A0A/README.md

 Another example of the data process from raw to drift corrected is available : `examples/example.py`

-The exponential + linear drift models implemented here are directly applied to long-term deployments and subsequently used to correct full-resolution pressure time series prior to tidal analysis.

 The output consists of cleaned, drift and tide corrected pressure records ready to be published and/or pursue geophysical/oceanogrpahic analysis.